Loveable Lemons

 • Broth Options: Use chicken broth or vegetable stock - Any low FODMAP stock or broth will work.

-Minestrone Soup Varations
+Minestrone Soup Variations

 Storing Leftovers